AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

 -rw-r--r--  1 root root 3.0K Dec  9 18:21 test-cluster
 ```

-Next, will use kubeconfig to merge all of the files we want (in this case I use every `kubeconfig` file) into a single file at `~/.kube/config`.
-Since this is the default location where `kubectl` looks, we dont need to update our `KUBECONFIG` variable anymore.
+Next, we will use `kubectl` to merge all of the files we want (in this case, I use every `kubeconfig` file in the directory, but you can pick and choose) into a single file at `~/.kube/config`.
+Since this is the default location where `kubectl` looks, we don't need to update our `KUBECONFIG` variable anymore.

 ```
 KUBECONFIG=~/.kube/rke2-homelab:~/.kube/prod-cluster:~/.kube/dev-cluster:~/.kube/qa-cluster:~/.kube/test-cluster \
 kubectl config view --flatten > tmp && mv tmp ~/.kube/config
 ```

-Now if we were to look at our `~/.kube/config` file, we would see all the separate files merged into one (Click the arrow next to YAML to expand):
+Now, if we were to look at our `~/.kube/config` file, we would see all the separate files merged into one (Click the arrow next to YAML to expand):

 ```yaml
 apiVersion: v1